IRL-CT/badrobotsIRL/README.md

 - **Recall** — macro-averaged recall across classes
 - **F1 Score** — macro-averaged F1 across classes

-### Tolerant Metrics
-Frame-level predictions are evaluated with a tolerance window (±1 frame).
-A prediction is considered correct if the predicted label appears anywhere within the tolerance window around that frame in the ground truth.
-This accounts for slight temporal misalignment between predictions and labels.
-- **Tolerant Accuracy, Precision, Recall, F1**

 ### Windowed Metrics
 Per-frame predictions are aggregated into fixed-length windows using majority voting (statistical mode).
 The window-level prediction and label are each the mode of their respective per-frame values within that window.
 This evaluates the model's ability to correctly classify segments rather than individual frames.
 - **Windowed Accuracy, Precision, Recall, F1**